HTMonkeyG/ParseNBT.c/README.md

 Call `cNBT_Parse()` to read binary NBT data into `cNBT` objects, and call `cNBT_Write()` to serialize `cNBT` objects to binary data.
 Don't forget to free the memory and objects with `cNBT_Free()` and `cNBT_Delete()`.

+Makefile in the repository is only for windows.
+You may write your own Makefile on other platforms.

 ## Example

 ```c